jokeofweek/jokeofweek.github.io/_posts/2020-05-26-merkle_trees.markdown

 ### Did I get the right data?

 After a while, a few bug reports start to come in - your application is misbehaving with the downloaded data.
-You spend a few hours/days/weeks debugging and end up figuring out that the files the users have doesn't match the files you are hosting.
+You spend a few hours/days/weeks debugging and end up figuring out that the files the users have don't match the files you are hosting.
 Uh oh.

 This can happen for plenty of reasons.
 The internet is a wild place.
 Maybe the user has a flaky connection, causing some content to be dropped.
 It could be that the files got overwritten &mdash; we've all accidentally done that when saving a file from the browser.
 Possibly the user's machine is being tampered with in some way.

 Luckily, this is a problem we can fix!
 We can check that the user has the right data as part of our application.
 A simple way of accomplishing this is using a [checksumming function](https://en.wikipedia.org/wiki/Checksum).
 This takes an arbitrarily-sized piece of data and distills it into a small string.
-[Hash functions](https://en.wikipedia.org/wiki/Hash_function) are also related, providing some different properties for cryptopgraphic purposes.
+[Hash functions](https://en.wikipedia.org/wiki/Hash_function) are also related, providing some different properties for cryptographic purposes.
 Generally, these functions are designed such that similar input data will produce different checksums [^1].
-A key aspect is that they should be deterministic: checksumming a given set of data bytes will always produce the same checksum.
+A key aspect is that they should be deterministic: checksumming the same input will always produce the same checksum.

 {% highlight typescript %}
 function checksum(input: string): string {